Lajahom123/devops-basics/docs/operations/lessons-learned.md

 - approved break-glass path documented and audited.

 Avoid restoring public database access just to make routine administration easier.

+## Slot swaps improve deployment safety but need discipline

+The deployment workflow updates the staging slot, verifies `/health` and `/version`, then swaps staging into production.
+This is safer than updating production directly, but it relies on the staging slot containing a meaningful release candidate.

+Operational notes:

+- keep sticky settings limited to values that truly differ per slot;
+- verify that staging uses the same private dependencies as production;
+- remember that rollback is another slot swap, so staging must still contain the previously good production version;
+- make migration changes backward compatible when possible because schema changes happen before the app slot swap.

 ## Token based auth introduces refresh concerns